bbarany/rapidminer-windowfunctions/README.md

 The scope is to include useful functionality as far as possible in native RapidMiner, without any extensions or programming (aside from the internal Groovy scripting).

+The license is Apache 2.0, so you can use it without any restrictions in your processes and also change it.
+If you implement a cool new function, please send me you version or put it on Github and send me a pull request.

 ### Available Functionality